valent0ne/Othello_AI/README.md

-Two intelligent agents that plays othello/reversi using min max search over states weighted by a weighted average of different heuristics
+Two intelligent agents that play othello/reversi using min max search over states weighted by a weighted average of different heuristics